wiorz/CSI_1430_Gp_Proj/README.md

 Merging your branch into master:
 1. Commit your work, remember to comment usage messages.
-2. Push to YOUR branch.
+2. Push origin to YOUR branch.
 3. Switch over to Master.
 4. Your can use a) the option tabs or b) the drop down menu
 	a) 1.
 Click "Branch"